The Poker Guide to all Legalized American States

 With the low populations of the supporting states the number of active games has been underwhelming.
 However, the most intriguing possibility is for states to band together and create agreements to share player pools with one another.

 This has already been done between Delaware and Nevada and seems key to reaching a sustainable threshold of active players.
 Once a high-population state comes on board such as California or New York things could really take off in a hurry.
+For now, many players have to settle for offshore poker sites, like the sizable Ignition Poker.

 Potential in the ultimate prize: California